 Along with the accelerated development of global economic integration, China's trade have developed rapidly, especially China has become the world's largest goods trader in 2013.
 We know that the investment and trade have great effects on the environment, and the question of reality is how much is the environmental impacts derived from the trade and investment in China?
 When macroeconomics measures a country's trade and investment, it builds balance of payments to calculate trade and investment.
 However, it is only from the point of the economic value.
 In fact, the value of the trade only covers the nominal value of the goods or services, the investment only reflects the transnational flow of the capital, and the cost of the resources consumption and environmental pollution is not included.
 Then, how to quantify the environmental impacts derived from the trade and investment?
-The presentation aims to build the international balance of the account for environment based on the resource and environment, and build balance of payments to calculate balance of the account in China.
+The presentation aims to build the international balance of the account for environment based on the resource and environment, and build balance of payments for environment to calculate balance of the account in China.

 The presentation uses the input-output model and extended IPCC approach, on the basis of China's input-output table, energy and environmental statistics in 2007, to build China's balance of payments for environment, which takes the embedded CO2, SO2 and COD emissions as the environmental impact indicators, and calculate the environmental impacts derived from the trade and investment in China.
-The study shows that: That means China's environmental expenditure account is bigger than its environmental benefits account, so China has a balance of payments deficit for environment, and the environmental impacts derived from the trade of the environmental impacts derived from the trade of the environmental impacts derived from the trade is much bigger than that of the environmental impacts derived from the investment.
+The study shows that: That means China's environmental expenditure account is bigger than its environmental benefits account, so China has a balance of payments deficit for environment, and the environmental impacts derived from the trade is much bigger than that of the environmental impacts derived from the investment.